sthysel/attentive/README.rst

 Example Run: ::

-    Trump has quickened
+    🚼Trump has quickened
-    Wang has quickened
+    🚼Wang has quickened
-    Erdoğan has quickened
+    🚼Erdoğan has quickened
+    Wang throws a ☣
+    Trump throws a ☢
+    Erdoğan throws a ☣
-    Wang throws a 6
+    Wang throws a ☣
+    Trump throws a 🍭
+    Trump throws a ☣
-    Erdoğan throws a 3
+    Erdoğan throws a 🍼
+    Trump throws a 🍭
-    Wang throws a 2
+    Wang throws a ☣
+    Trump throws a ☣
+    Erdoğan throws a 🍭
-    Trump throws a 4
+    Trump throws a ☣
+    Erdoğan throws a ☣
+    Erdoğan throws a ☢
-    Trump throws a 3
+    Trump throws a ☣
-    ^CErdoğan throws a 1
+    ^CErdoğan throws a 🍼
-    Erdoğan expires
+    ☠  Erdoğan expires
-    Wang throws a 3
+    Wang throws a ☣
-    Wang expires
+    ☠  Wang expires
-    Trump throws a 6
+    Trump throws a 🍼
-    Trump expires
+    ☠  Trump expires